freelance tips

 The Pitfalls Of Freelancing

 Over the past few years, I have been actively seeking a living as a freelance writer and webmaster.
 For the most part I have been successful in making enough money to pay the bills and avoid returning to the workforce during these rather uncertain economic times.
 During my short freelancing career, I have had a few occasions where I ended up learning some lessons the hard way with dishonest or unreasonable clients.
-If you’re embarking on a freelance career of your own, here are some pitfalls you may want to look at before accepting work from others. › Continue reading
+If you’re embarking on a freelance career of your own, here are some pitfalls you may want to look at before accepting work from others.
+Continue reading “The Pitfalls Of Freelancing”

 Freelancing Tips – Don’t be afraid to part ways with problem clients